 - Growth Mindsets Building Disruptive Tech: You may be limiting your business if you hire people because they are great with existing problems and solutions.
 You may not be hiring the people to disrupt by doing things that have never been done before or solving existing problems in ways they have never been solved before.
 The truly successful business as those that are disruptive, and the need for disruption is great in a world that is changing at an accelerating rate.
 You want to hire people that will grow and change with it, not be left in the past doing things the way they’ve always been done.

-Section 2: Core Hiring Rituals
+2: Core Hiring Rituals

 1. Consistent Messaging: